AdobeDocs/campaign-standard-learn.en/help/acs/communication-channels/mobile/push-notifications/getting-started-push-notification-android/register-mobile-extensions.md

 ```

-Line 32 you need to provide your Launch Property's environment file id.
-This can be accessed from the environment tab of your launch property.
+Line 32 you need to provide your[!UICONTROL  Launch] Property's environment file id.
+This can be accessed from the [!UICONTROL environment tab] of your [!UICONTROL Launch] property.

 ![launch-id](assets/launch-id-property.PNG)